Research Awards

 4. Peer review of all short-list candidates till 2025/01/31

-5. Award ceremony April/May 2025 (tbd.)
+5. Award ceremony April/Mai 2025 (tbd.)

-Required information
+Required Information

-• Research summary
+• Research Summary

-• Institutional endorsement
+• Institutional Endorsement

-• CV of the lead author
+• CV of the main author

-• Proof of publication
+• Proof of Publication

-• Declaration of potential conflicts of interest
+• Declaration of Potential Conflicts of Interest

 Privacy Policy

-What personal data is processed for what purpose?
+1. What personal data is processed for what purpose?

-In order to carry out the research competition “German Innovation Award for Gambling Research” and the “German Young Talent Research Award on Gambling Research”, we process personal data of the participants.
+In order to carry out the research competition “German Innovation Award for Gambling Research” and the “Young Research Award”, we process personal data of the participants.
 In particular, the following data is collected:

 Your name; your e-mail address; your academic background; your professional experience; your personal research contribution; the name of the submitting research institution; the name of the contact person of the submitting research institution; name of the authors of the letter of recommendation; All other personal data (in particular CV, publication list and other relevant indicators for proof of expertise) that you provide in your submission; period in which you are scientifically active after receiving your degree (only for the German Junior Gaming Research Award).